StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 \end{align}
 $$

-The block is then executed with this gas price.
+The block is then executed with the gas price calculated by the current value of $x$.

 After executing a block which was charged $g_C$ gas, the executor's timestamp and excess is updated: